decentralized-identity/org/bi-weekly/agenda.md

             * Decentralized Twitter (Dewitter) Requirements List
                 * Assumptions, Principles, Requirements, and Other Considerations
     * **KERI WG** (Sam, Charles) - [meeting page](https://github.com/decentralized-identity/keri/blob/master/agenda.md)
+        * Keri is moving from a first-cut "promiscuous mode" proof of concept to the next stage of development: securing an internal interface for local events to protect a controller's authoritative key event log from external events and receipts contaminating it.
+            * partly, this entails designing a query mechanism for communicating requests for key events that manages the multisig escrow and the duplicity-detection log
+            * key threads to follow on github are the [Query Mode discussion](https://github.com/decentralized-identity/keri/issues/109) (a whopper!), the broader [roadmapping thread](https://github.com/decentralized-identity/keri/issues/108), and a conceptual/mental-model alignment thread on how the concept of the transaction-event log "TEL" is [evolving](https://github.com/decentralized-identity/keri/issues/118) as KERI gets more complex and starts layering on security, duplicity-detection, multi-sig, etc.
     * **Product Managers** - [meeting page](https://github.com/decentralized-identity/product-managers/blob/main/agenda.md)
          * Discussion on Wallet Security WG
          * Product intros: